elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/whats_next.md

 The book's content currently covers the creation of a single minigame example, and the process of adding it to the platform could conceivably be much easier.

+The Platformer game example could also be improved by extracting common game elements into a separate module.
+A global Game module could mean having a common game interface with player information, game information, and scores displayed, and the game itself could be imported within that structure.

-If the process of contributing a game were straightforward, then it could be great to encourage all readers of this book to share their own creations and create a small library of games to try out.
+Additionally, if the process of contributing a game were straightforward, then it would be amazing to encourage all readers of this book to share their own creations and create a small library of games to try out.

 ## Chat